 Though I am still living with breakdowns, they are happening much less frequently for me now, and though I feel the way my brain works on a daily basis is definitely still affected by my BPD, the breakdown episodes are getting much more manageable.
 I have DBT skills in place that I try to utilise the best I can when I feel myself going, and though this will take practice to perfect, the basic tools are there to build on.

 This also includes having a safety plan in place for emergency situations when extreme breakdowns happen: I.E. when suic*dal ideation or plans occur.
-A support system, range of DBT skills and range of resources to engage with helps me.
-I never know what I am going to need in a certain moment, so I find it best to have loads of stuff to hand in case you ever need it.
+An effective support system, a range of DBT skills and various resources to engage with helps me.
+I never know exactly what I am going to need in a certain moment, so I find it best to have loads of stuff to hand in case you ever need it.

 Thinking back, especially with things like drinking, I feel like I’ve lived a lot of my adult life in some sort of cognitive dissonance, learning and discussing the ins and outs of mental health but not fully embodying it.
 Since I’ve made the changes that came off the back of my borderline personality disorder diagnosis, I feel like I am my most true and authentic self, not a walking contradiction!
 I have actually learnt what it feels like to feel happiness as a baseline emotion, something which I never thought I would feel.
 I’m living a life that works for me and my mental health, if that doesn’t look exactly like everyone else’s life then so fucking what?
 I am now living a life that feels authentically mine, and after a life of struggling with my identity and insecurities, I’m finally actually optimistic about my future.
 That feels good to acknowledge!